The Current Peterson Nature Area Weather Pages

 Nature Area Guides 2012-2013

-The first meeting of the Nature Area Guides will be on Sept.
-12, 2012 at lunch in the Nature Area.
+The first meeting of the Nature Area Guides will be on Aug.
+28, 2013 at lunch in the Nature Area.
 New guides must have their applications to Mrs. Fohner by Wed., Sept.
-5 to receive an invitation to the first meeting and a lunch pass.
-Please email Mrs. Fohner at email@example.com if you have any questions.!
+4 to receive an invitation to the first meeting and a lunch pass.
+Students who were Guides last year do not need to apply, but they need to let Mrs. Fohner know if they need a lunch pass and if they plan to continue as a Nature Area Guide.
+Please email Mrs. Fohner at firstname.lastname@example.org if you have any questions.!

 Field Trip Signup